nodejs/node/doc/api/deprecations.md

 Type: Documentation-only

 The `http` module `outgoingMessage._headers` and `outgoingMessage._headerNames`
-properties have been deprecated.
-Please instead use one of the public methods (e.g. `outgoingMessage.getHeader()`, `outgoingMessage.getHeaders()`, `outgoingMessage.getHeaderNames()`, `outgoingMessage.hasHeader()`, `outgoingMessage.removeHeader()`, `outgoingMessage.setHeader()`) for working
+properties are deprecated.
+Use one of the public methods (e.g. `outgoingMessage.getHeader()`, `outgoingMessage.getHeaders()`, `outgoingMessage.getHeaderNames()`, `outgoingMessage.hasHeader()`,
+`outgoingMessage.removeHeader()`, `outgoingMessage.setHeader()`) for working